nkchai/JupyterHub-on-Spark/tests.md

 As, we are not submitting the job's via terminal there is no way we have use no hup directly.
 To get around this issue, we will use `%%capture` magic to capture the output.

-Run the below code in a new cell. `%%capture test` has been added in the first line
+Run the below code in a new cell. `%%capture test` has been added in the first line.

+***After, running the below cell of code immideatly save the notebook, put your computer to sleep (or) shutdown and come back later when you think your job might be completed.***

 ```
 %%capture test